Category:

 Early Life

-Nelson Rolihlahla Mandela was born on July 18th, 1918 in the town of Mvezo in Umtata, which was part of South Africa's Cape Province.
+Nelson Mandela was born Nelson Rolihlahla Mandela on July 18, 1918, in the town of Mvezo in Umtata, which was part of South Africa's Cape Province.
 His middle name means "troublemaker" in his native Xhosa language.
-His paternal great grandfather was king of the Thembu people who lived in what is currently South Africa's Eastern Cape Province.
+His paternal great grandfather was king of the Thembu people, who lived in what is currently South Africa's Eastern Cape Province.
 His father was a local chief and councilor to the monarch.
 He was a polygamist and had four wives, four sons, and eight daughters.
 Mandela's mother was his third wife, and he grew up in the village of Qunu with his two sisters.

-When he was seven, his mother sent him to a nearby Methodist school, and it was there that he was given the English name of "Nelson."
-His father passed away from what was thought to be lung disease when he was nine years old.
-After his father's death, his mother sent him to live at a palace in Mqhekezweni, and he placed under the guardianship of a Chief and his wife.
+When Mandela was seven, his mother sent him to a nearby Methodist school, and it was there that he was given the English name of "Nelson."
+His father passed away from what was thought to be lung disease when Mandela was nine years old.
+After his father's death, his mother sent him to live at a palace in Mqhekezweni, and he was placed under the guardianship of a Chief and his wife.
 He became a devout Christian and attended another Methodist school.

 Nelson Mandela